shutters.htm

 Packard shutter speed change pin.
 Brass with steel pin. $20.

 Airequipt pneumatic remote control cord.
 Not designed for use with Packard shutters and will not work with Packard shutters because the tubing is too small diameter.
-Comes with special end piece that you can cut off.
-NEW-OLD-STOCK, $25 each, 1 available + a 2nd one available w/o the bulb for $10, a 3rd one available w/o the box or the bulb for $9.
+Should function as a Packard shutter bulb if you replace the tubing. $25

 Cable Releases.
 I have dozens.
 I illustrate a few.
 I have them from 3" long to over 3' long.
 I have 2 about 20' long air actuated shutter releases.
 I have cable release extensions.
 I have locking cable releases.
-I have straight thread cable releases.
 I have tapered thread cable releases.
+I have no more straight thread cable releases.
 I have solenoid actuated shutter releases.
 I have Nikon cable releases.
 I have self timers.
 I have cable releases with a long throw.
 I have cable releases with a short throw.
 What is it that you need?
+Sinar shutter releases are on my Sinar web page.

 FLANGES